qgis/QGIS-Documentation/source/user_manual/plugins/plugins_mapserver_export.rst

 MapServer and save this status in a QGIS project file.

 .. _figure_mapserver_export_1:

+.. only:: html

+   **Figure Mapserver Export 1:**

 .. figure:: /static/user_manual/plugins/mapserver_export_qgis.png
    :align: center
    :width: 40em

-   Figure 1: Arrange raster and vector layers for QGIS project file |nix|
+   Arrange raster and vector layers for QGIS project file |nix|

 In this example, we demonstrate the four steps required to create a simple